spdx/spdx-3-model/model/AI/Properties/informationAboutApplication.md

 ## Summary

-Field describe the features used and other relevant information about the AI software in addition to the model.
+Provides relevant information about the AI software, not including the model description.

 ## Description

-A text field that describes any relevant information in free form about how the AI model is used inside the software, any relevant pre-processing steps, third party APIs etc.
+InformationAboutApplication describes any relevant information in free form text about how the AI model is used inside the software, as well as any relevant pre-processing steps, third party APIs etc.

 ## Metadata